Eric Ramsay (golfer)

 Eric Thomas Ramsay (born 2 August 1979) is a Scottish professional golfer.

+Early life and amateur career

-Ramsay was born in Dundee.
-In 2005 he won the Australian Amateur and finished in a tie for 23rd place at the 2005 Open Championship, one stroke behind Lloyd Saltman in the race for the silver medal as the low amateur.
-He turned professional later that year.
+In 1979, Ramsay was born in Dundee.

+In 2005, he won the Australian Amateur.
+Later in the year, he finished in a tie for 23rd place at the 2005 Open Championship, one stroke behind Lloyd Saltman for the silver medal as low amateur.

+Professional career

+In 2005, he turned professional.
 Ramsay has played on the second tier European Challenge Tour since 2006 and picked up his first victory on tour in 2009 at the DHL Wroclaw Challenge.